-This Christmas, from December 8 to December 30, visitors can explore the castle and grounds after dark in stunning illumination, enjoying the surroundings by the Spectacle of Light.
+This Christmas, from November 30 to December 30, visitors can explore the castle and grounds after dark in stunning illumination, enjoying the surroundings by the Spectacle of Light.
 Treat yourself to a glass of mulled wine or hot chocolate, and wander round Sudeley at night, to experience its enchantment like you never have before.
-Book tickets in advance and save 10%.
+Save 10% on admission when you book in advance.

 The birthplace of Winston Churchill and principal residence of the Dukes of Marlborough, Blenheim Palace is steeped in history.

 It's easy to while away a day exploring the grand interior of the palace, the surrounding buildings and beautiful landscaped gardens.